-In 2013, President Obama issued an Executive Order "Improving Critical Infrastructure Cybersecurity", to develop a voluntary riskbased cybersecurity framework.
+In 2013, President Obama issued an Executive Order "Improving Critical Infrastructure Cybersecurity", to develop a voluntary risk-based cybersecurity framework.
 The National Institute of Standards and Technology ("NIST") framework (the "Framework") was finalized and released in mid-February 2014.
 The Framework is designed to be a living document and continual updates occur concerning its development.
 The Framework covers 16 sectors and the portion pertaining to the energy sector will be implemented by the DOE.
 Compliance is voluntary.
 The DOE continues to explore methods to encourage compliance, such as possibly issuing grants.
 In an update provided July 1, 2015, NIST has engaged in education and outreach efforts, as well as a campaign to clarify and highlight guides consistent with the Framework.
 On December 11, 2015, NIST issued an additional request for information on its "Views on the Framework for Improving Critical Infrastructure Cybersecurity", to receive feedback.
 NIST released an analysis of the responses received to this request on March 24, 2016, and circulated an updated draft version refining, clarifying, and enhancing the Framework on January 10, 2017.
 NIST released a second draft of the updated Framework in late 2017, and public comments were due January 19, 2018.
 NIST released the new Framework on April 16, 2018.
-Pursuant to an executive order issued by President Trump on May 11, 2017, entitled "Strengthening the Cybersecurity of Federal Networks and Critical Infrastructure", all federal agencies are required to use the Framework to manage cybersecurity risks.
+Pursuant to an executive order issued by President Trump on May 11, 2017, entitled "Strengthening the Cybersecurity risks.
 In July 2019, NIST published its "Smart Grid Profile", which applies risk management strategies from the Framework to the smart grid.
 On June 18, 2020, the Federal Energy Regulatory Commission ("FERC") issued its Cybersecurity Incentives Policy White Paper Docket No. Ad20-19-000 discussing a potential new framework for providing transmission incentives to utilities for cybersecurity investments.
 The Congress continues to make cybersecurity and grid security a priority regarding preparedness of the electric utility sector for cybersecurity threats.

 On May 1, 2020, President Trump declared a "national emergency with respect to the threat to the United States bulk-power system" and issued an Executive Order ("EO") regarding transactions involving "bulk-power system electric equipment" developed, manufactured or supplied by a "foreign adversary".
 Specifically, the EO empowers the Secretary of Energy, in consultation with the heads of other agencies assembled into a task force, to prohibit certain transactions if they raise significant national security concerns, including posing a risk to the health and safety of the United States.
 As of June 2020, the DOE has taken initial steps, along with FERC and NERC, to begin work on implementing the EO.
 However, at this time, a formal rulemaking has not been initiated.
+On January 21, 2021, President Biden temporarily suspended Donald Trump's EO and created a new EO 14028 titled "Improving the Nation's Cybersecurity".
+This EO charges multiple agencies with enhancing cybersecurity through a variety of initiatives related to the security and integrity of the software supply chain.